 What is Section 280E?

 One exception to this law is for costs of goods sold (COGS).
-COGS are deductible, and only account for expenses associated with producing the product.
-Deductible expenses include such items as seeds, soil, water, nutrients and expenses related to the cultivation and harvesting of the plant.
+COGS are an offset to taxable income, and only account for expenses associated with producing the product.
+Deductible expenses include such items as seeds, soil, water, nutrients, and expenses related to the cultivation and harvesting of the plant.
 Expenses that are part of the distribution process are not deductible, and include such items as rent, shipping, overhead and employee expenditures.

-Because of Section 280E, most costs associated with doing business in the cannabis industry are not deductible, resulting in cannabis businesses paying taxes on gross profit instead of net income.
-This is a big concern as it can quickly make a business unprofitable.
+Because of Section 280E, most overhead costs associated with doing business in the cannabis industry are not deductible, resulting in cannabis businesses paying taxes essentially on gross profit instead of net income.
+This is a big challenge and means cannabis operators must achieve sufficient profitability or end up paying taxes that exceed net income.

 280E Example